UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 Myriad:

-- Some of the lusture disks are showing an extremely large load hence the slowdown over the long weekend and is still ongoing.
-We are working to solve this issue.

 - We are working to add new hardware to alleviate some of the load issues but this will take time to implement and test.

-- The disk re-balancing is almost done (on directory 481 out of 484) at which point jobs should start running.

 Kathleen: